JuXReal/X-Live-Butler/README.md

 exec /home/xlive/mission-controll

 ## Wait...
+the butler now starts his work.
+On your host system you will find the mission log.
+When the input folder is empty, you are done.
+In the meantime, you can support my work.

 ### Folder meaning
 input              - The place for the X-Live Card Folders (Multitrack Files, 4 GB Chunks)